MatthewReid854/reliability/docs/Creating and plotting distributions.rst

     import matplotlib.pyplot as plt

     dist = Weibull_Distribution(alpha=50, beta=2)  # this created the distribution object
-    dist.PDF()  # this displays the plot of the PDF plt.show()
+    dist.PDF()  # this creates the plot of the PDF plt.show()

 .. image:: images/weibull_plot1.png

 Just as easily as we plotted the PDF in the above example, we can plot any of the 5 characteristic functions (PDF, CDF, SF, HF, CHF).
 If you would like to view all of these functions together, you can use the plot() method.
 In this second example, we will create a Lognormal Distribution with parameters mu=2 and sigma=0.5.
-From this distribution, we will use the plot() method to visualise the five functions and also provides a summary of the descriptive statistics.
+From this distribution, we will use the plot() method to visualise the five functions and also provide a summary of the descriptive statistics.

 .. code:: python

     from reliability.Distributions import Lognormal_Distribution

     dist = Lognormal_Distribution(mu=2,sigma=0.5)
-    dist.plot() # plot does not need to be called by plt.show()
+    dist.plot()

 .. image:: images/Lognormal_plot2.png